 Does the 3PL provider have multiple fulfillment warehouse locations for faster shipping to U.S. customers?

 The location of your fulfillment warehouse is one of the most important aspects of order fulfillment.
 It’s also one that many eCommerce companies get wrong.

 For example, let’s assume your products arrive at the port of Los Angeles.
 It might seem convenient to use a fulfillment center near the port of entry.
-However, shipping orders from a warehouse in LA is not convenient for your customers.
+However, shipping orders from a warehouse in L.A. is not convenient for your customers.
 It will take several days for a package to reach many parts of the U.S. You’ll also pay significantly more for real estate in L.A. compared to places like Las Vegas or Salt Lake City.

 A better fulfillment strategy is to ship from one or more centrally-located warehouses.
-With just two warehouses in strategic locations, your orders can reach 97 percent of Americans within two days.
+With Red Stag’s two warehouses in strategic locations, your orders can reach 96% of Americans within two days.